markasoftware/i405-tunnel/docs/interstate-circuits.md

    Western governments, you might choose this hop to be between two servers in Russia (as pictured in the diagram); conversely, if you're trying to hide from the Russian government, you should make this hop between two servers in the Western world.

+   This step is the "catch" in how Interstate Circuits are resistant to global passive adversaries:
+   An Interstate Circuit isn't safe against a truly global passive adversary that monitors *all* network traffic; you have to be able to make a network hop somewhere that they your adversary can't monitor.

    For reasons I'll explain below, I recommend running a remote desktop on the "guard" server rather than directly tunnelling network traffic.